onedata/onedata-documentation/docs/user-guide/oneclient.md

 different types of tokens, and how to create them programmatically using the REST API can be found [here][6].

-> IMPORTANT: Please make sure not to publish your access tokens or share them
+> IMPORTANT: Make sure not to publish your access tokens or share them
 > with anyone.
 Access tokens should be treated the same way as private keys or
 > passwords — they are intended to be used only by their owners for authentication
 > with Onedata services.
 The only exception is when a token is consciously limited